You have to pay more to share your account.

 Is it time to ditch Netflix?

-I think this huge change to how Netflix charges is the kick many of us will need to reappraise just how much we watch it.
+When it was first introduced, it was a huge change to how Netflix charged and gave many of us the kick we needed to reappraise just how much we watched it.
 There are still some great shows out there, but it’s not the only place with quality content.

 And with so many streaming services available, along with normal TV channels and on-demand services, it’s impossible for anyone to get value for money from multiple services at the same time.

 Netflix can become part of that cycle.
-If you’ve previously shared, I wouldn’t be running out to pay my own cash until there’s something I really want to watch.
+If you previously shared, I wouldn’t be running out to pay my own cash until there’s something I really want to watch.

 How to add Netflix Extra Members